kamiwaza-ai/kamiwaza-community-edition/README.md

 ## LICENSE

-This software is (c) 2023-2024 Matthew Wallace, all rights reserved
+This software is (c) 2023-2024 Kamiwaza Corp, all rights reserved

 SOFTWARE LICENSE AGREEMENT FOR KAMIWAZA COMMUNITY EDITION